 This pothole was enough of a menace to motivate me to give the My LA 311 app a try.

 My local pothole a week and a half after I sent in a repair request with the MyLA311 app

 I downloaded the app and followed the instructions to submit a pothole repair request.
-The app gives you a service request number to reference if you decided to follow up with the city, but I wanted to see if the system would work without any follow up from me.
+The app gives you a service request number to reference if you decide to follow up with the city, but I wanted to see if the system would work without any follow-up from me.

 The city came and filled the pothole around 10 days after I submitted the request, and I didn’t even have to follow up or badger any city employees.
 I’m impressed.

 How to get a pothole filled with the MyLA311 App

 - Download the MyLA311 App.
 It’s available for Android and iOS

 - On the “Select Service Type” screen, scroll down to the “Street Problems/Repairs” section and select “Pothole – Small asphalt repair”

 - Enter the location of the pothole.
 You’ll be asked to select the location on a map.
 Tap and hold to change the location of the marker

 - Complete the Details section – Select where the pothole is: In a street, or in an alley